DC7IA/betriebshandbuch/docs/source/index.rst

 ..
-SPS 19.1 Betriebshandbuch documentation master file, created by sphinx-quickstart on Mon Aug  2 13:06:28 2021.
+DARC Matrix-Betriebshandbuch documentation master file, created by sphinx-quickstart on Mon Aug  2 13:06:28 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.